PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/sony/playstation-2.md

 ### Logic for BIOS search

-RetroBat will search BIOS to use with the following logic:
+ProjectArcade will search BIOS to use with the following logic:

 1. Search for existing BIOS in folder `\bios\pcsx2\bios`, use first BIOS found in this folder
 2. If no BIOS found, search for BIOS in `\bios` folder, use the first BIOS found in this folder